 Jerusalem Besieged: 4,000 Years of Conflict in the City of Peace

 Jerusalem, whose name to some means the “City of Peace,” has been anything but peaceful during the past four millennia.
 Since 2000 B.C.E., there have been at least 118 separate conflicts in and for this city.
 Examine how archaeological evidence and recent discoveries shed new light on conflict in Jerusalem.
 See how archaeology, politics, and nationalism are frequently linked in the troubled environment of the Middle East today.

 The Battles of Armageddon: From Har Megiddo to Armageddon

 Armageddon.
 Students of the Bible know it as the place where the cataclysmic battle between the forces of good and the forces of evil will unfold.
-But few know that Armageddon is a real place, one that has seen more fighting and bloodshed than any other spot on earth, for Armageddon is a corruption from the Hebrew Har Megiddo and means literally “the mount of Megiddo.”
-At least 34 bloody conflicts have already been fought at the ancient site of Megiddo and adjacent areas of the Jezreel Valley during the past 4000 years.
-Based upon material from his book that was awarded the BAS 2001 prize for “Best Popular Book on Archaeology” (The Battles of Armageddon: Megiddo and the Jezreel Valley from the Bronze Age to the Nuclear Age; University of Michigan Press, 2000), Professor Cline will introduce the audience to a rich cast of ancient and modern warriors, while tying together the wide range of conflicts that have been fought at Megiddo and the Jezreel Valley from the Bronze Age to the Nuclear Age, in the place called Armageddon.
+But few know that Armageddon is a real place, Megiddo, one that has seen more fighting and bloodshed than any other spot on earth.
+Journey through 34 conflicts in 4,000 years at ancient Megiddo and the adjacent Jezreel Valley.
+Learn about ancient and modern warriors, while tying together battles fought at Megiddo and the Jezreel Valley from the Bronze Age to the Nuclear Age.

 1177 BC: The Collapse of Civilizations and the Rise of Israel